duckwork/autocento/src/README.txt

 Using this site
 ---------------

-All of the articles on this site are linked together hypertextually, that is, like a webpage.
+All of the articles on this site are linked together hypertextually (i.e., like a webpage).
 This means that all you need to do to explore the creative threads linking these articles together is to start clicking links.
-However, if you find you're looping around to a lot of the same articles, you can head back to the [index][] and click through the titles in order---that poem contains the titles of all the other poems in this project.
+However, if you find you're looping around to a lot of the same articles, you can head back to the [index][] and click through the titles in order---that article contains the titles of all the other works in this project.

 Alternatively, you can click the lozenge (&loz;) at the bottom of each page.
 It'll take you to a random article in the project, thanks to [this javascript][].

 If you want to experience the earlier projects in something resembling the original orders, previous and next links are provided at the bottom of each page, next to the lozenge.
-Sometimes, there are more than one of each of these---they represent other work I've done with hypertextuality.
+Sometimes, there are more than one of each of these, or there are none, dependant on the structure of their original project.

 Things still to do
 ------------------